 You will always see some interview questions from Exception and Error handling in core Java Interviews.
 Exception handling is an important aspect of Java application development and its key to writing robust, stable Java programs, which makes it natural favorites on interviews.
 Questions from Error and Exception in Java mostly based on concept of Exception and Error in Java, How to handle Exception , best practices to follow during Exception handling etc. Though multi-threading, garbage collection, JVM concepts and questions from object oriented design rules these interviews, you should always expect and prepare some questions on effective error handling.
 Some Interviewer also test debugging skill of programmers, as resolving Exceptions quickly is another trait of solid Java programming knowledge.
 If programmer is familiar with infamous and dodgy ClassNotFoundException or OutOfMemoryError, there is a good chance that he has some good practical experience under his belt.
 In this article we will see some Java Error and Exception interview questions asked to fresher, experienced and senior Java developers in Java J2EE interviews.

 Knowledge of Object oriented design principle and various design pattern is must for any Java developer.
-As I said earlier on 10 OOPS and SOLID design principles, coding without knowing these principles are like trying to learn language without knowing alphabets.
+As I said earlier on 10 OOPS and SOLID design principles, coding without knowing these principles are like trying to learn a language without knowing alphabets.
 By the way there are several books written on Object oriented design principles, design patterns and best practices, but only few of them provides what they claim.
 There are two things here, design principles and design patterns, one is basic and other is best practice built on that basic.
 One should first learn Object oriented principles and then learn design patterns to see how those principles are used to solve day to day problems.
 Keeping this in mind, I have collected following list of 5 books to learn Object oriented basics and design patterns in Java.
 These books are ordered from a beginners to advanced perspective.
 J2EE design patterns are little different than core Java design patterns but equally important for a Java developer, core J2EE patterns books is a good choice to learn that.